kashifulhaque/youtube-download-api/README.md

 **GET** `https://youtube-download-api.vercel.app/api?url=https://youtu.be/dQw4w9WgXcQ`

-Replace the above URL with your own Youtube URL
+Replace the above URL with the Youtube URL you would like to download